UT Tyler School of Education - Undergraduate

 |Phase I||Phase II||Phase III||Phase IV*|

-*Please note that Art, Kinesiology, and Music degree plans leading to EC-12 certification in those subjects have their own methods courses built into the degree plan and will therefore not be enrolling in the second Phase III course.
-Spanish majors will take the English/Language Arts (EDUC 4312) methods course.
+Note: Kinesiology and Music degree plans leading to EC-12 certification in those subjects have their own methods courses built into the degree plan and will therefore not be enrolling in the second Phase III course.

 IMPORTANT: Please make an appointment with the education advisor.
 Students may also use use either the School of Education Undergraduate Handbook or the School of Education Post-baccalaureate Handbook as a guide throughout the program.